- How can I determine if my vehicle can tow (or be towed) by U-Haul equipment?

 Rental rates can change at anytime, so it is recommended that you confirm your reservation as soon as possible to lock in the rate.
 View trailer rates.

-- How will I know where to drop off my equipment?
+- Where do I drop off my U-Haul equipment?

 - Do I have to pay a deposit when renting a U-Haul trailer/towing item?

 Whether you a pay deposit depends on your method of payment.No deposit is required if you’re paying by major credit card, or debit card with a major credit card logo.